 CRO and SEO have lots in common.
 Both approaches marketers use to optimize a website and make it more effective.
 They complement each other and overlap in website content and design optimization.
 However, CRO and SEO still have many differences.

 The main one is that SEO happens at the beginning of the funnel.
-Its primary purpose is to attract more people through better positions in Google Search.
-A web resource with quality SEO appears at the top of search results and, therefore, users are more likely to visit it.
-On the other hand, CRO occurs at the bottom of the funnel, when the leads are already engaged and ready to convert.
+Its primary purpose is to attract more people through better Google search positions.
+A website with quality SEO appears at the top of search results and, therefore, users are more likely to visit it.
+On the other hand, CRO occurs at the bottom of the funnel when the leads are already engaged and ready to convert.

-Hence, marketers should remember that when developing CRO and CEO strategies, they target different customers.
+Hence, marketers should remember that they target different customers when developing CRO and CEO strategies.
 At the same time, they must synchronize these approaches to make them complement each other.
 For example, optimized keywords and website architecture benefit both CRO and CEO.
 Website speed is also equally important.

 Conclusion about CRO Marketing